 You can also contact the FTC and the Better Business Bureau to see if there are any current complaints on the franchisor.
 You May also want to speak to other franchisees in your location to see if there are customer complaints.
 This information can have an impact on your bottom line.

 Talk to Franchisees

 You can find the contact information for current franchisees in the FDDs.
 Ask about:

 - Special experiences they have had throughout the franchise process

 You may also want to see how the return on investment is for a franchise, as well as how much money was actually spent.

 If you need help learning more about how to buy a franchise, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.